TannerBurns/django_api_tutorial/README.md

 ## Creating serializers

 We will now define serializers for the models.
 This allows us to easily convert the model objects into json objects for api responses.
-When we create serializers, we can add a lot of functionality to the api easily with djangorestframework.
+When we create serializers, we can add a lot of functionality to the api easily with Django REST framework.
 The serializers are defined in `subscribers/serializers.py`.
 Notice that in the SubscriberSerializer we have to overwrite the create method.
 This is normal when you are using relational models.
 ```python3